zx80/flask-simple-auth/docs/DOCUMENTATION.md

   `object_perms_uncache` allow to remove a particular entry from the shared cache, without waiting for its eventual expiration.

+  Note that uncaching features are on a best-effort basis, and may not work as expected especially with multi-process or multi-level cache settings.
+  You should really wait for the `ttl`.

 Web-application oriented features:

 - `FSA_401_REDIRECT` url to redirect to on *401*.